Lupinus mutabilis: Chemical composition

+Table 1.
+Chemical composition of the tarwi seed:

+The oil content ranges from 13 to 19% (w/w) (Table 2).
+Interestingly, oils extracted with ethanol contain higher levels of antioxidants, phenolic compounds, and polar lipids associated with health benefits.

+Table 2.
+Fatty acid composition of tarwi seed.

+ND = not detected. * Values in the same row differ significantly (p < 0.05).

 As with all Lupinus spp., L. mutabilis produces compounds called Bandas de Lupinus albus doce (BLADs).
-Also as with the rest of the genus it produces oligomers called BLAD-containing oligomers (BCOs).
+Also, as with the rest of the genus, it produces oligomers called BLAD-containing oligomers (BCOs).
 BCOs have a fungicidal action with multiple MoAs.
 BCOs were previously classified by the Fungicide Resistance Action Committee (FRAC) into group M 12, but are as of 2021 in group BM 01 (short for "Biological, Multiple modes of action").

 Wild populations of L. mutabilis contain toxic, bitter quinolizidine alkaloids.
-Cultivars also contain QAs but in much lower levels thanks to breeding programs begun in Germany in the 1930s.
+Cultivars also contain QAs but at much lower levels thanks to breeding programs begun in Germany in the 1930s.

 Green manure and soil improver

-L. mutabilis is able to fix nitrogen from the air.
+L. mutabilis can fix nitrogen from the air.
 Therefore, succeeding cultures can profit from 60 to 140 kg of nitrogen per hectare.
-Incorporation in the flowering stage leads to a higher quantity of organic matter and to an improved soil structure.
+Incorporation in the flowering stage leads to a higher quantity of organic matter and an improved soil structure.

 Agricultural aspects

 Soil and climate requirements

 L. mutabilis is a crop for cool climates and exists mainly in valleys at high altitudes, such as the Andes at tropical latitudes.
 The crop can be grown at an altitude that ranges from 800 to 3000 m.
 The crop withstands exceptional levels of drought.
 Mature plants are resistant to frost, whereas seedlings are sensitive to low temperatures.